 Particularly when young cockerels begin to crow, they may crow at odd times in the night until their schedule settles.
 Noise and commotion often trigger crowing so keep roosters away from main roads and bright lights at night.
-I go into more detail about crowing and how to minimize the frequency of crowing in my article on ‘Why Roosters Crow: How to Help Minimize Crowing‘.
+I go into more detail about crowing and how to minimize the frequency of crowing in the post on ‘Why Roosters Crow: How to Help Minimize Crowing‘.

-A Rooster Can Cause Damage if he is Overly Stressed ☹️🐓‼
+A Rooster Can Cause Damage if he is Stressed ☹️🐓‼

 If a flock of a dozen or less (this number largely depending on the chicken breeds and temperaments) and has multiple roosters, is threatened or kept near busy/loud/public areas, a rooster can get stressed.
-Stress may cause him to repeatedly mount his hens.
-This nervous behavior will further stress the flock, cause decreased egg production, skittish behavior and abrasions/feather loss on the hens.
-Stress can also be caused by over-crowding.
-For this reason, I advise allowing extra space for flocks with a rooster.
+Stress can also be caused by over-crowding (for this reason, I advise allowing extra space for flocks with a rooster).
+Stress may cause a rooster to repeatedly mount his hens or overly express other forms of roosterly dominance.
+In opinion, I think that much of this stress related over-zealousness is the result of an attempt to secure his position in an unstable environment.
+At an extent, this behavior will further stress the flock, cause decreased egg production, skittish behavior and abrasions/feather loss on the hens.

-Important Note: If you own a rooster, the hens that he is allowed with will experience some feather-thinning,.
+Important Note: If you own a rooster, the hens that he is allowed with will experience some feather-thinning.
 This usually occurs on the saddle feathers (lower back) and hackle feathers (head).
-It is more when the hens’ backs bald and/or become damaged that it becomes an issue.
+It is when the hens’ backs bald and/or become damaged that it becomes an issue.
 If abrasions are found on the hens’ backs, take note of the paragraph below and consider separating the injured hens until they are recovered.
+Since excessive saddle balding can also be the result of a rooster that is to big for the hens (or hens that are to small for the rooster… whichever way you choose to look at it), keeping chickens of like sizes together can help prevent saddle-balding in hens.

 Roosters May Sometimes Need their Spurs Trimmed. 🐓⚠